Dan J. Harkey

 Consumer-purpose loans are designed for personal, family, and household use, while business-purpose loans are intended for business-related expenses or investments.
 The key distinction is that business-purpose loans must be used for business activities, not personal use.

-On the other hand, a business-purpose loan is a loan where the proceeds are used primarily for business purposes.
+On the other hand, a business-purpose loan is a type of loan where the proceeds are primarily used for business purposes.

 “Primarily” means greater than 50% of the net proceeds.

 When borrowers seek a loan, they may find a lender who only offers business-purpose loans.
-In such cases, borrowers often construct a narrative to make their loan "business-purpose."
-Whether the narrative is legitimate or not, proper documentation ensures a secure and transparent lending process and instills confidence.
+In such cases, borrowers often construct a narrative to justify their loan as having a "business purpose”.
+Whether the narrative is legitimate or not, proper documentation ensures a secure and transparent lending process, instilling confidence.

-Brokers will consider first- and second-lien position loans, with loan-to-value ratios generally at 65% or less, ensuring at least 35% protective equity in the event of borrower default.
+Brokers will consider first- and second-lien position loans, with loan-to-value ratios generally at 65% or less, ensuring a minimum of 35% protective equity in the event of Borrower default.

-Investor yields range between 9 and 11% annually, and interest is paid from the borrower's monthly loan payment.
+Investor yields range from 9 to 11% annually, with interest paid from the Borrower's monthly loan payment.

 This helps you to navigate the world of private money financing.